Tori Richard: History

 In the 1960s and ‘70s, Fifth Avenue windows and top national fashion magazines featured Tori Richard in features and ads, many of them photographed on location in Hawaii.
 As the leisure life was the zeitgeist of the era, the Tori Richard fashions—tunics, harem pants, hostess sets, shifts, caftans, culottes, sarong swimsuits and Capri pants—catered to the cocktail, beach and patio parties that were popular at the time.
 The esthetics—streamlined and dramatic—departed from the tropical “aloha wear” for which Hawaii was known.
-Customers ranged from Lucy Ball to the King of Morocco to department store customers across the country.
+Customers ranged from Lucille Ball to the King of Morocco to department store customers across the country.

 In 1966, Mort Feldman and a fellow Hawaii fashion executive, Howard Hope, lobbied the Hawaii State Legislature to establish “Aloha Friday” as a state-sanctioned island practice.
 The effort succeeded, and businesses throughout the state wear aloha attire on Fridays, and, increasingly, on the other days of the week.

 The company grew during the boom years of Hawaii tourism.
 From the early 1960s, soon after statehood in 1959 and the introduction of jet travel to Hawaii, fashion emerged as the third largest export of the state, with Tori Richard as one of the biggest fashion exporters.
 At the request of a Hawaii retailer named Liberty House, Tori Richard, using prints from its women's line, introduced its men's shirts in 1969.
 By the mid-1970s, the men's segment of the business was significant, and today the shirts and resort apparel, some of it avidly collected, are carried in all 50 states.

 Joshua Feldman, CEO of Tori Richard and son of founder Mortimer Feldman.